-7750 SR-Series routers have traffic management and queuing hardware dedicated to protecting the control plane.
-CPM filters are supported on the following platforms: 7750 SR-7/SR-12/SR-c12.
-CPM queueing is supported on the following platforms: 7750 SR-7/SR-12 and 7750 SR-c12 (not 7750 SR-1).
-These filters can be used to drop or accept packets, as well as allocate dedicated hardware shaping queues for traffic directed to the control processors.
+Alcatel-Lucent routers have traffic management and queuing hardware dedicated to protecting the control plane.

+CPM/CFM filters are supported on the following platforms: 7950 SR, 7750 SR-7/SR-12/SR-c12, and 7710 SR-c4/SR-c12.
+The filters can be used to drop or accept packets, as well as allocate dedicated hardware shaping (CPM) queues for traffic directed to the control processors.